thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 <!-- flood_marker starts -->
 - Flood alert: Upper Bristol Avon area
 - This flood alert remains in place.
 Areas most at risk include low lying areas in Tetbury, Badminton, Brook End at Luckington, Corsham, Lacock and the road at Reybridge.
 Flooding is forecast to affect locations near the Bristol Avon, Tetbury Avon, Sherston Avon, Dauntsey Brook, with low lying land and roads expected to be most affected.
-Further rainfall, heavy at times, is forecast for the next few days.
-River levels are steady but are forecast to start rising in response to the rain.
-We are closely monitoring the situation and will update this message by 11:30AM on 08 December 2025, or as the situation changes.
+Heavy rainfall is forecast for tonight into Tuesday 09 December 2025.
+River levels are now steady but are forecast to rise overnight and tomorrow.
+We are closely monitoring the situation and will update this message by 11:30AM on 09 December 2025, or as the situation changes.

 - Flood alert: River Churn and its tributaries
 - High river levels may lead to flooding.